 These are fries ( not healthy, but not sweet).
 You an get accompanying sauces like Sweet Onion and Orange, Fig and Balsamic, or Peach Habanero Chili sauce.
 All are great and like a super classy bar appetizer to hold you over until your next meal.

+There you have it.
+If you’re looking for some great non-dessert snacks at Walt Disney World hopefully this gets you started.
 Again, not a full list, but a manageable one with something to be found in each park.
 We’ll be adding to this as we try new things and be sure to let us know your favorites so we can get pics and review them as well.